 This is the first part of the Growing Tomatoes from Seed Series.
-It continues on with pricking the seedlings out, planting tomatoes in the greenhouse, growing them on, harvesting the fruit, saving seed, and preserving tomatoes.
+It continues with pricking the seedlings out, planting tomatoes in the greenhouse, growing them, harvesting the fruit, saving seeds, and preserving tomatoes.

 One of the most delicious and worthwhile crops to grow is the humble tomato.
-The scent of its sun-warmed leaves is synonymous with summer and that’s aside from the real prize – the fruit.
+The scent of its sun-warmed leaves is synonymous with summer, and that’s aside from the real prize – the fruit.
 You’ll see them start as little yellow flowers.
-After being pollinated they develop a tiny green bud that swells ever larger from hard and green to plump glossy orbs.
-Small cherry types, medium sized romas, and gigantic sculptural heirlooms.
-Their beautiful shapes and colours are only surpassed by their delicious sweetness.
-No supermarket tomato can compete in flavour.
+After being pollinated, they develop a tiny green bud that swells ever larger from hard and green to plump, glossy orbs.
+Small cherry types, medium-sized romas, and gigantic sculptural heirlooms.
+Their beautiful shapes and colors are only surpassed by their delicious sweetness.
+No supermarket tomato can compete in flavor.

 Contrary to what it might seem, it’s not difficult to grow tomatoes, even from seed.
 This is the first in a series of pieces I’m sharing this year to help you get started.
 We’ll begin with growing tomatoes from seed.
 Later pieces will cover pricking out, planting out, tomato plant nutrition, staking, harvesting, and preserving tomatoes.

 Most people grow their tomatoes from small plants that they purchase in spring.
 They’re common enough to find both at your local garden center or even online.
 It’s perfectly fine to start this way and can save a lot of time if you’re running late.